 Scottsdale Community College opened in 1969 and moved to our present location in the fall of 1970.
-It is the only public community college located on tribal land.
+It is the only public community college located on tribal land, home of the Salt River Pima-Maricopa Indian Community and the traditional lands of the O'otham, Piipaash and Yavapai peoples.
 In fact, SCC takes great pride in its partnership with the Salt River Pima-Maricopa Indian Community.

 Today’s student body mirrors the area’s diversity and rapid population growth.
 SCC serves about 10,000 credit-seeking students each semester, with another 3,000 taking non-credit courses.